 Home » Holidays » Special Events » School Holiday Ideas

-Because I live here and I am always looking for things to do with MY kids over the school holidays, I have put together some of my favourite things to do for the school holidays.
-I update this page in the lead up to the school holidays so that you and your kids can enjoy the upcoming September/October school holidays with what I have found (and some things I am going to do!).
+Because I live here and I am always looking for things to do with MY kids over the school holidays, I have put together some of my favourite things to do for the school holidays in Brisbane and surrounding areas.
+I update this page in the lead up to the school holidays so that you and your kids can enjoy the upcoming December/January school holidays with what I have found (and some things I am going to do!).

-Note: State schools finish on Friday 19 September 2025 and return to class on Tuesday 7 October 2025.
-So the spring school holidays in Brisbane are Saturday 20 September 2025 to Monday 6 October 2025.
+Note: State schools finish on Friday 12 December 2025 and return to class on Tuesday 27 January 2026.
+So the Summer school holidays in Brisbane are Saturday 13 December 2025 to Monday 26 January 2026.

-Janine’s top suggestions for upcoming spring school holidays
+Janine’s top suggestions for upcoming summer school holidays

 Use our What’s On calendar to look for specific dates